APPEASING ANIMAL RIGHTS ACTIVISTS WON’T SAVE PETS OR TAXPAYER DOLLARS

 Yet AB 1634 isn't simply a well-meaning but spectacularly ill-conceived bill.
 This legislation has the fingerprints of radical animal rights ideology all over it.
 The bill's chief advocates claim they have no relationship to animal extremists.
 But People for the Ethical Treatment of Animals (PETA) operatives play key roles in Social Compassion, a sister group to the bill's public supporter, CA Healthy Pets Coalition.
 More recently, a self-proclaimed PETA representative has started running phone banks to lobby for the bill.

 It may also be helpful to realize that AB 1634 had its genesis in the Green Party – not an extremist group itself, but one whose political platform and supporters have much in common with the animal rights agenda.
-AB 1634's central provision of mandatory spay/neuter is straight out of the Green party platform, where breeding purebred dogs and cats has been discouraged for many years, (a goal shared by PETA).
+AB 1634's central provision of mandatory spay/neuter is straight out of an animal liberation plant of the Green party platform, which animal owners have renamed the animal rights agenda,.
+Breeding purebred dogs and cats has been discouraged for many years, (a goal shared by PETA).

 In addition, AB 1634's language was drafted, at least in part, by a prominent Green Party Member: Dr. Alan Drusys (a veterinarian at Riverside County shelters).
 Drusys assisted Judie Mancuso in drafting AB 1634, which he says is based on his own Riverside ordinance proposal (which has not yet been approved.)
 Judie Mancuso, of course, is the person behind the CA Healthy Pets Coalition.
 Drusys' Riverside County Department of Animal Services is a coalition member.